LS4GAN/uvcgan4slats/README.md

 This README file has two main parts.
-In the first [part](#neutrino-detector-response-translation), we describe how to apply `UVCGAN` to the translation of a LArTPC detector response, following the [`UVCGAN4SLATS` paper][uvcgan_paper]: _Unsupervised Domain Transfer for Science: Exploring Deep Learning Methods for Translation between LArTPC Detector Simulations with Differing Response Models_.
+In the first [part](#neutrino-detector-response-translation), we describe how to apply `UVCGAN` to the translation of LArTPC detector responses, following the [`UVCGAN4SLATS` paper][uvcgan_paper]: _Unsupervised Domain Transfer for Science: Exploring Deep Learning Methods for Translation between LArTPC Detector Simulations with Differing Response Models_.